Last updated:

 When you walk through the garden …

 There are no agendas in Hamsterdam.
 Like ethanlazuk.com on the whole, no content is monetized, incentivized, or filtered.
-It all comes organically from the information I find interesting in my feeds each week on X, LinkedIn, TikTok, Mastodon, Instagram, Reddit, or Google Discover, as well as from newsletters, webinars, or other sources.
+It all comes organically from the information I find interesting in my feeds each week on Google Discover, as well as from other sources.

-That said, I’m constantly discovering more voices to follow for SEO (and more recently AI) information, so please don’t think this is everyone!
+That said, I’m constantly discovering more voices to follow for marketing and AI information, so please don’t think this is everyone!

 I’ll also never share anything I consider as misinformation, dishonest, or ill-intentioned. 😉

-Thanks to the SEO community for sharing their knowledge every week.
-If you like a person’s content, please support them with a like, follow, or friendly comment.
+Thanks to the marketing and AI communities for sharing their knowledge every week.
+If you like a person’s content, please support them with a share or friendly comment.

 As for the origins of the name and concept, enjoy this soundtrack as we delve into the history of Hamsterdam: